miandoli/Hitori_Solver/README.md

 ## How to Run It
 1. Run on the Julia Pro Command Line
-2. Have the hitori.jl file in the Julia local folder
+2. Have the Hitori_Solver folder in the Julia local directory
-3. Type the following in the command line:
+3. Type the following in the command line (puzzle file name and color or no color):
-	1. ARGS = (desired puzzle, default: 177)
+	* ARGS = ["puzzle.txt", optional: "y"/"n"]
-	2. include("hitori.jl")
+	* include("hitori.jl")